CSE321-Fall2021/cse321-portfolio-MSNelyubov/Project 2/CSE321_project2_mnelyubo_readme.md

 - Countdown Mode
     - Started by pressing the A key.
     - The LCD will display the remaining timer duration.
+    - Upon ticking down to 0:00, the timer will automatically switch to Alarm Mode.

 - Stopped Mode
     - Entered by pressing the B key during the Countdown or Alarm modes.
     - Clears the value of an ongoing countdown and shuts down alarm notifications.
-    - The LCD will display "Timer stopped"
+    - The LCD will display "Timer stopped".

 - Alarm Mode
     - The system will automatically switch to this mode from the Countdown mode when the countdown timer reaches 0 seconds remaining.
     - The LCD will dysplay "Times up".
-    - Multiple LEDs will be turned on.
+    - A single pin signal () will be sent high, instructing multiple LEDs to be turned on.
     - Mode can be exited by pressing A, B, or D keys to switch to their corresponding mode, ending the alarm.

 The main function of the program initializes the system by configuring a set of four GPIO pins as